miljanv99/book-store-react/README.md

 - Ratings and comments update dynamically in real time.

+⚡ Real-time Low Stock Alerts

+- Uses Socket.IO ^4.8.3 for instant notifications.

+- Alerts are sent only to admin users when a book is low or out of stock.

+- Admin clients receive notifications in real time via a dedicated admins room.

 🔐 Role-Based Access Control

 - Clear separation between regular users and administrators.